tomvanbraeckel/yamcs.github.com/docs/server/TM_Loaders.md

 #### Excel Spreadsheet
 This loader constructs the MDB using containers and parameters defined in one or more Yamcs [Excel spreadsheets](/docs/server/Excel_Specification/).

-The loader is configured in [etc/mdb.yaml](/docs/server/mdb.yaml/).
+The loader is configured in <tt>etc/mdb.yaml</tt>.
 Specify the 'type' as <tt>sheet</tt>, and provide the location of the spreadsheet file in the spec attribute.
 Additional spreadsheets may be specified in a <tt>subLoaders</tt> list, using the type and spec attributes for each additional spreadsheet.

 #### XTCE files
 This loader reads an MDB saved in XML format compliant with the XTCE specification.
 For more information about XTCE, see [http://www.xtce.org](http://www.xtce.org).

-The loader is configured in [etc/mdb.yaml](/docs/server/mdb.yaml/).
+The loader is configured in<tt>etc/mdb.yaml</tt>.
 Specify the 'type' as <tt>xtce</tt>, and provide the location of the XML file in the <tt>spec</tt> attribute.

 #### CD-MCS MDB